>>>>gt;>>t;>>>>>>>>Four years seems like a long time when you're eleven years old, but in the blink of an eye it was gone. This is all that's left.

 The Freedom of Twydall

 For kids growing up in the 60’s, everywhere was a playground.
 If I wasn’t out with my brothers and the kids from our street I was out with friends from school, exploring and learning.
-Street games like kerby and hopscotch were okay for killing an hour before tea, but there was always an incentive to roam and in arrow chase, we had a ticket to freedom that stretched our boundaries and introduced us to every short cut and alleyway in Twydall.
+Street games like kerby and hopscotch were okay for killing an hour before tea, but there was always an incentive to roam and in arrow chase, we had a ticket to freedom that stretched our boundaries and introduced us to short cuts and alleyways all over Twydall.

 On Petham Green I picked buttercups in the sunshine and passed the do-you-like-butter test.
 On Woodchurch Crescent I played on the swings and got sickly dizzy on the roundabout.
 On the huge mound of earth that became Harbledown Manor I scrambled to the summit; King of the Castle and a dirty rascal in shoes full of soil.